 Understanding and Applying Emerging Technologies

 Emerging and disruptive technologies create massive opportunities but create inefficiency and risk.
-TechVision will help organizations assess how and when to leverage disruptive, emerging and new technologies.
+TechVision will help organizations assess how and when to leverage disruptive, emerging, and new technologies.
 These “disruptors” include categories such as Blockchain, AI/ML, new Internet trust models, IoT, new development approaches and other emerging game-changing technology enterprises should at least have on their radar.
-Some of these technologies will be applied to specific areas such as Decentralized Identity using Blockchain, the use of AI/ML in achieving “frictionless security” and how DevOps/Microservices/APIs are changing development and opening up business opportunities.
+Some of these technologies will be applied to specific areas such as Decentralized Identity using Blockchain, Web3, the use of AI/ML in achieving “frictionless security” and how DevOps/Microservices/APIs are changing development and expanding business opportunities.